Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > GitHub Copilot is very good at understanding the context of the code.
 It understands that the `FlightLogSignature` is a string in a specific format and that it can be parsed into a `FlightLogSignature` model, to make the code more readable and maintainable.

-- In the Copilot Chat extension window, press the button to insert the suggested `FlightLog` record as a new file into `WrightBrothersApi/Models/FlightLog.cs`.
+- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into new file` for the suggested `FlightLog` record as `WrightBrothersApi/Models/FlightLog.cs`.

+- Copilot will add the code to a new empty file, but must be saved.
+- Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.
+- Enter the file name `FlightLog.cs` and click `Save`.

 <img src="../../Images/Screenshot-Flight-FlightLogSignature.png" width="800">